chinchalinchin/elara/src/source/02_research/00_palindromes.rst

 Before verifying the class of Sentences which satisfy Definition 3.1.3 are indeed palindromes, the motivation for Definition 3.1.3 will briefly be explained.

-(TODO: trim)

-Character-Level Symmetry: This definition implicitly captures the character-level symmetry that's characteristic of perfect palindromes.
-If a sentence is its own inverse, it means that the sequence of characters reads the same backward as forward.
+This Definition implicitly captures the cCaracter-level symmetry that's characteristic of perfect Palindromes.
+If a Sentence is its own inverse, it means that the sequence of Characters reads the same backward as forward.

-Word-Level Symmetry: It also implicitly captures the word-level symmetry, as the inversion operation takes into account the reversal of words within the sentence.
+It also implicitly captures the Word-level symmetry, as the inversion operation takes into account the reversal of words within the sentence, by Theorem 2.3.5.
-Delimiter Placement: Since the inversion operation preserves the delimiter count (as we proved earlier), this definition also ensures that a perfect palindrome has a balanced number of delimiters around its pivot.
-Examples:

-"Madam, I'm Adam" is a perfect palindrome because it reads the same backward as forward, and each word is either its own inverse or part of an inverse pair.
-"Racecar" is also a perfect palindrome, as it's a single word that is its own inverse.
-Potential Limitations:

-(TODO: explain)

-The following theorems will be used to validate the proposed class **PP** does indeed satisfy Definition 3.1.3
+The following theorems will be used to validate the proposed class **PP** does indeed satisfy Definition 3.1.3, and thus Perfect Palindromes are a subset of the class Palindromes in any Language and its Corpus.

 **Theorem 3.1.3** PP ⊂ K